coursera-dl/coursera-dl/README.md

 ## Recommended installation method for all Operating Systems

-From a command line (preferrably, from a virtual environment), simply issue the command:
+From a command line (preferably, from a virtual environment), simply issue the command:

     pip install coursera-dl